rcqx/psychrometrics/1_psychrometrics/110_AC_processes_examples/README.md

 * Adiabatic Mixing of Water Injected into Moist air
 * Space Heat Absoprtion and Moist Air Moisture Gains

-_In my opinion, I think is much better to try to solve them out first by hand and with a chart 1 prior to use python and external libraries to get the data._
+_In my opinion, I think is better to try to solve them out first manually and with chart 1 (sea-level) prior to use python and external libraries to solve them._